They say…

 Southeast Londoner Rob Jones, a former clerk at the Greater London Council, began full mash homebrewing in the late 1970s when such pursuits were much rarer and less accessible than today.
 Some of his supplies were from the Two Brewers, a pioneering homebrew and specialist beer shop run by Brian and Liz Brett in Forest Hill (97 Dartmouth Road SE23 3HT, now a convenience store).
 In 1979, Brian and Liz opened a second branch at 8 Pitfield Street in Hoxton, then a neighbourhood still very much part of the old working class East End and decades away from hipster gentrification.
 Rob successfully applied for the post of manager, and a couple of years later persuaded the Bretts, who were impressed with the quality of his homebrew, to add an additional point of interest by financing a small brewhouse in the cellar.

 This was the original Pitfield Brewery, with beers from a 6.5 hl kit made in Burton upon Trent initially sold mainly through the shop in polypins and the occasional bottle.
-Some accounts suggest that brewing also took place in initially, but Rob says this is mistaken as the only brewing facilities were in Hoxton.
+Some accounts suggest that also took place in initially, but Rob says this is mistaken as the only facilities were in Hoxton.
 There were only 14 other breweries in London at the time, including a small handful of micros and brewpubs, though some of these, in contrast to Pitfield, brewed with malt extract rather than grains.
-The first brew was Pitfield Bitter (3.7%), followed by a stronger bitter called Hoxton Heavy (4.8%), and the local names helped build a small trade with the then-handful of London free houses and for events.
+The first brew was Pitfield Bitter (3.7%), followed by a stronger called Hoxton Heavy (4.8%), and the local names helped build a small trade with the then-handful of London free houses and for events.

 A year later, the Bretts decided to sell the shop, so Rob teamed with an old schoolfriend and fellow beer lover, Martin Kemp, and another friend, journalist Roy Dallison, raising £25,000 to buy it out and renaming it the Pitfield Beer Shop.
 Both shop and brewery flourished, and in 1986 the latter moved to a bigger site in a workshop behind Silverman’s Timber Yard, around the corner in Hoxton Square.
 The neighbourhood was once a centre of furniture making and timber yards were common locally, but this particular unit was previously used by a fetish clothing maker and needed extensive cleaning and refurbishment.

 Much of the 20 hl brewhouse was recycled from the defunct Swannell’s brewery in Kings Langley, where the late Oliver Hughes, who became a major figure in Irish craft brewing as the founder of the Porterhouse, once worked as an assistant brewer.
 But it was customised to the team’s own designs, including an unusual fermentation system of enclosed stacked tanks, with yeast rising up from the lower tanks into the upper ones.
 “We think it’s unique,” Martin told Brian Glover in a contemporary issue of What’s Brewing, “a cross between the Burton Union system and Yorkshire Squares”.
-Yeast was sourced from Charles in Bedford and, as there were no propogation facilities, it had to be renewed every few weeks, fetched by train in sterilised buckets.
+Yeast was sourced from Charles Wells in Bedford and, as there were no propogation facilities, it had to be renewed every few weeks, fetched by train in sterilised buckets.
 Staff numbers expanded with the recruitment of Andy Skene, an expatriate Canadian homebrewer and regular cusomter of the shop who remained involved throughout subsequent decades.

 Hoxton Square was where Rob and Martin created an unusual 5% dark beer originally known as Pitfield Winter Special but soon renamed Dark Star after a song by the Grateful Dead.
 In 1986, this beer earned Pitfield CAMRA’s Best New Brewery award and in 1987 it was named supreme champion in the annual Champion Beer of Britain competition, the first winner from a microbrewery rather than an established family independent.
 Demand rocketed, with Pitfield beers shipped across the country.
 The facilities were also in demand from what we’d now call ‘cuckoo’ brewers, including the Flag cooperative led by beer educator Keith Thomas, soon to set up Brewlab at the University of Sunderland.
 The brewery briefly ran the Hop Pole pub, a former Truman’s pub with a distinctive tiled facade a few doors away.